-There are three routine sampling points for monitoring of stormwater discharges from Technix's site.
-Two are in relation to the Waiwhakaiho River, and the third is in relation to the Mangaone Stream.
-Samples were collected from each site on two occasions during the period under review.
+There are two routine sampling points for monitoring of stormwater discharges from Technix's site.
+One is in relation to the Waiwhakaiho River, and the other is in relation to the Mangaone Stream.
+Samples were collected from each site on one occasion during the period under review.
+The results from discharge STW001021 are reported in section 4.2.2, and they were compliant with the resource consent conditions.